 1) Green gimp.

-Gimp is the protective coil around the thread that help protect the tread against wear when it moves against the clasp.
-This will wear overtime and can fray the thread.
+Gimp is the protective coil around the thread that help protect the thread as it moves and rubs against the clasp.
+This will wear overtime and can allow the thread to fray and eventually break.
 It becomes green when the metal comes in contact with sweat or perfume.
 This is the weakest point in your necklace so keep a close eye on it.

 2) Brown thread.